Bandar Abbas: Omani period

 Between 1794 and 1868, Bandar Abbas was under the control of the Sultanate of Oman and Zanzibar through a lease agreement with Persia.
 The details of the original lease apparently differed between the Arabic and Persian versions.
 The Omanis controlled the coastal stretch of some 100 miles from Sadij to Khamir, and inland about 30 miles, as far as Shamil.
 They also controlled the islands of Hormuz and Qeshm.
 In 1823, the Persians attempted to oust the Omanis, but the sultan managed to keep his hold on Bandar through bribery and tribute of the governor of Shiraz.
-In 1845–1846, an army under the governor general of Fars menaced Bandar to extort tribute, while another army under the governor of Kerman besieged Minab.
+In 1845–1846, an army under the governor-general of Fars menaced Bandar to extort tribute, while another army under the governor of Kerman besieged Minab.
 The Omanis threatened to blockade Persia, but the British resident at Bushir convinced them to back down.

 The Persians recovered the city in 1854, while the sultan was in Zanzibar.
 Under British pressure following the Anglo-Persian War in 1856, Persia renewed Oman's lease on favourable terms.
 It was clarified that the leased territory belonged to the province of Fars and that the Persian flag would fly over Bandar Abbas.
 The rental rate was also increased.
 Under British pressure the agreement was renewed in 1868, but at a higher rate of rent and for a shorter duration.
 Two months after its renewal, the lease was cancelled by the Persian government, citing a clause which permitted its termination if the sultan of Oman were overthrown.

 Contemporary history

 An earthquake in July 1902 damaged parts of the city, including the governor's house and the customs office, and nearby Qeshm Island.

-Mohammad Reza Shah Pahlavi paid particular attention to Bandar Abbas as a strategic port and during his time the government invested huge amounts of capital in the infrastructure.
+Mohammad Reza Shah Pahlavi paid particular attention to Bandar Abbas as a strategic port, and during his time the government invested huge amounts of capital in its infrastructure.
+Before initial plans to develop it as a major harbour, Bandar Abbas was a small fishing port with approximately 17,000 residents in 1955.

-Bandar Abbas serves as a major shipping point, mostly for imports, and has a long history of trade with India, particularly the port of Surat.
-Thousands of tourists visit the city and nearby islands including Qeshm and Hormuz every year.

-Bandar Abbas was a small fishing port of about 17,000 people in 1955, prior to initial plans to develop it as a major harbor.
 By 2001, it had grown into a major city.
 It has a population of 450,000 (2011 estimate).

+Bandar Abbas serves as a major shipping point, mostly for imports, and has a long history of trade with India, particularly the port of Surat.

+On 27 April, 2025, a powerful explosion at Iran's biggest port of Bandar Abbas occurred.
+The death toll was reported to be at least 28, with more than 700 people injured.

+On 21 June, 2025 during the Iran-Israel War the Israeli air force conducted airstrikes on the port aiming at drone storage sites and a weapons facility.

+Naval base and headquarters

+In 1977, the bulk of the fleet of the Iranian Navy was shifted from Khorramshahr to its new headquarters, naval base, and naval airbase at Bandar Abbas.